 I’m working on a textual critical project aimed at laypeople, and I need help from volunteers.
-I want to show English speakers, using English, the differences between the Textus Receptus and the Nestle-Aland text.
+I am showing English speakers, using English, the differences between the Textus Receptus and the Nestle-Aland text.

-Differences between the TR(s) and the various critical texts are locked not only in Greek but in complicated textual apparatuses which don’t give anyone but the most attentive readers a good overall picture of the actual differences between the texts.
+Differences between the TR editions (Stephanus, Scrivener, Beza, Erasmus, etc.) and the various critical texts (UBS, NA28, SBLGNT, etc.) are locked not only in Greek but in complicated textual apparatuses which don’t give anyone but the most attentive readers a good overall picture of the actual differences between the texts.
 I want to put those differences on display in an accessible way.

 And in a neutral way.
-I believe my brothers in Christ within KJV-Onlyism are wrong in their preference for the TR and wrong in their insistence on the exclusive use of the KJV, but I believe in God’s power to sanctify their thinking on this issue.
+I disagree with my brothers in Christ within KJV-Onlyism over their preference for the TR and, especially, their insistence on the exclusive use of the KJV, but I believe in God’s love for and sanctifying work within them.
 He can use authorities and arguments, and he does.
 But he can also use a simple presentation of the facts, without any arguments and interpretations.

-That’s what I’ll provide (though the About page will carry some brief interpretations from me and from a TR advocate): in one column of KJVParallelBible.org will be the KJV as it stands in the 1769 Blayney edition most people use; in a parallel column will be the KJV as if someone had gone back in time and given the KJV translators an NA28.
-All differences between the two resulting texts will be bolded.
+That’s what I provide on KJVParallelBible.org (though the About page will carry some brief interpretations from me and from a TR advocate): in one column is the KJV as it stands in the 1769 Blayney edition most people use; in a parallel column will be the KJV as if someone had gone back in time and given the KJV translators an NA28.
+All differences between the two resulting texts are bolded.

-I am aiming the project at KJV-Only Christians, but the tool could be useful for teaching textual criticism to any layperson (or even as a cheatsheet for those of us who ought to be using our textual apparatuses).
-I have nothing to hide from them: a TR-Only school should most definitely be using my site to try to teach TR-Onlyism to their students.
+I am aiming the project at the KJV-Only controversy, but the tool could be useful for teaching textual criticism to any layperson (or even as a cheatsheet for those of us who ought to be using our textual apparatuses).
+I have nothing to hide from anyone: a TR-Only school should most definitely be using my site to try to teach TR-Onlyism to their students.
 Let those students see how big and how significant the differences actually are.
-A critical text advocate should be able to use the site to show students how big and how significant they actually aren’t.
+A critical text advocate should be able to use the site to show students how big and how significant they actually (as I think) aren’t.
 I hope people will conclude that my side is right, but I won’t force them.
 The site is just the facts, ma’am.

 If people who cannot read Greek look at the New Testament in an ESV and in a KJV, they have no way of knowing which differences between the two are due to textual variants and which are due to any number of other factors: changes in English, advances in Greek understanding, differences of translation philosophy or interpretation, variations in style.
 Into that huge gray area of totally understandable ignorance (why should nonspecialists know these things?) comes a totally understandable fear: are modern translations changing the Bible?